 - Send money to other Revolut business accounts instantly with no fees

-- Pre-paid multi-currency business cards (Mastercard), which allow the business to set spend limits for each employee and keep foreign exchange costs low
+- Prepaid multi-currency business cards, that allow the business to set spending limits for each employee and keep foreign exchange costs low

 - Revolut’s Open API (application programming interface) can be used to automate cross-border business payments, send payments to clients or employees or monitor transactions

 For more information on the Revolut business account, read our Revolut Business account review.

 Revolut Pro Account

 If you are self-employed, a freelancer or earn money via a side hustle you may benefit from Revolut's Pro account instead of needing a Revolut business account.